se-tuebingen/oopsla-2022-artifact/intro.md

     type Color { Red() Green() Blue() }
 ```

-Try it out!
+You can try it out!
 ```effekt:repl
     println(Red())
 ```

-A more complicated datatype:
+As usual, datatypes can also take type parameteres and be recursive:
 ```effekt
 type Pair[A, B] {
   Pair(fst: A, snd: B)